• Skip to main content

 What You'll Need

-- lemon essential oil - you could use an of your favorite essential oils, the lemon is just closet to the classic Pledge scent.
+• lemon essential oil - you could use any of your favorite essential oils, the lemon is close to the classic Pledge scent.

 How to Make Natural Dusting Spray